sellersj/crashy-mccrashface/README.md

 # crashy-mccrashface

-A simple app that will use up resources and eventually crash.
+A simple app that will use up resources and eventually crash in order to make interesting monitoring graphs.

 The purpose is to demo the ability of the platform
 * to restart when the application crashes